 Most tradies are men.
-In fact, an overwhelming percentage - something like 97% of tradies - are men.
+According to Charles Sturt University, an overwhelming percentage - something like 97% of tradies - are men.
 But something powerful is happening.

 More and more, there are women stepping into the world of skilled trades.
 And by entering this overwhelmingly male-dominated workforce, they’re breaking down barriers and challenging long-held stereotypes.
 From women electricians to women plumbers, lady tradies everywhere are redefining the trades, proving that gender is not - or shouldn’t be - a barrier to a trade career for women.
 To celebrate this shift, we want to explore what it means to be a lady tradie, and what unique challenges women face when getting into this field.